sam-barker/re-qwest/README.md

 ```

 # Paramaters
-The `Qwest` function takes an object with the following properties:
+The reqwest function takes an object with the following properties:
 ```
 {
   method: The `HTTP` method to use (string),